-At initial application, the impact of the amendments to IAS 19 and of the prudential requirement will be limited for most institutions in the sample (40 out of 51), due to the low level of unrecognised actuarial gains and losses under the previous IAS 19 and the relatively low level of defined benefit pension assets compared to the capital position of these institutions coupled with the current national prudential requirement in some Member States, which requires defined benefit pension fund assets to be deducted from own funds.
+The impact of the amendments to IAS 19 when initially applied and of the prudential requirement will be limited for most institutions in the sample (40 out of 51) due to the low level of unrecognised actuarial gains and losses under the previous IAS 19 and the relatively low level of defined benefit pension assets compared to the capital position of these institutions coupled with the current national prudential requirement in some Member States, which requires defined benefit pension fund assets to be deducted from own funds.

-Eight of the institutions with a possible higher impact from the initial application of the revised IAS 19 applied the 'corridor approach' and had significant amounts of unrecognised actuarial losses compared to their capital position, which they will need to recognise immediately, while the impact of the deduction of net defined benefit pension fund assets from own funds is more relevant to one institution.
+Eight of the institutions with a potentially higher impact from the initial application of the revised IAS 19 applied the 'corridor approach' and had significant unrecognised actuarial losses compared to their capital position, which they will need to recognise immediately, while the impact of the deduction of net defined benefit pension fund assets from own funds is more relevant to one institution.

-For, the remaining two institutions, national prudential requirements for filtering net defined benefit plans from own funds were applied and the impact from the initial application of these new requirements to remove national prudential filters under article 481 could be relatively higher.
+For the remaining two institutions, national prudential requirements for filtering net defined benefit plans from own funds were applied and the impact of the initial application of these new requirements to remove national prudential filters under Article 481 could be relatively high.

-4.4.3 Volatility of own funds (subsequent impact)
+3.4.3 Volatility of own funds (subsequent impact)

 Volatility of the CT1 ratio (in bps)

 Difference in yearly change of CT1 ratios

-2012 - 11 2011 - 10 2012 - 10 Number of banks wit h impact on the CT1 ratio:
+2011 - 2012 2010 - 2011 2010 - 2012 Number of banks with impact on the CT1 rati

 Min -140 -50 -140 up to 20 bps 34

 Max 60 60 40 20 to 50 bps 10

 Average -10 0 -10 above 50 bps 7

 Total banks 51

 Volatility of defined benefit liabilities/ CT1 capital

-Defined benefit pension liabilities (revise IAS 19)/ CT1 capital tio: defined bene ised IAS 19)/ CT1 •
+Defined benefit pension liabilities (revised IAS 19)/ CT1 capital Yearly change of ratio: defined benefit pension liabilities (revised IAS 19)/ CT1 capital

-2012 2011 2010 2012 - 11 2011 - 10 2012 - 10
+2012 2011 2010 2011 - 2012 2010 - 2011 2010 - 2012

 Min -6% -10% 0% -9% -13% -22%

 Max 31% 41% 53% 10% 3% 9%

 Average 4% 3% 4% 1% -1% 0%

 Stratification of results (number of banks in the sample)

-anks with a ration Number of banks w ith yearly change e of the ratio:
+Number of banks with a ratio of defined benefit liability/CT1: Number of banks with yearly change of the ratio:

 up to 5% 25 40

 5% - 10% 16 7

-а above 10% 10 4
+ab above 10% 10 4

-Tota Total banks 51 51
+Total banks 51 51 Ĺ

-73. The EBA estimated a proxy for the future volatility of own funds from the incremental change based on the difference in the year-on-year change in the original CT1 ratio (calculated under current accounting and prudential requirements) and the estimated CT1 ratio (calculated under the new accounting and prudential requirements25).
-This measure allows an indication of the impact of the revised IAS 19 (adjusting the CT1 capital for unrecognised actuarial gains or losses of prior years 2010-2012) and of the related prudential requirements, while it excludes the change in the CT1 ratio due to other reasons (such as business performance, etc.).
+73. The EBA has estimated the volatility of own funds in the period from 2010 to 2012 from the incremental change based on the difference in the year-on-year change in the original CT1 ratio (calculated under current accounting and prudential requirements) and the estimated CT1 ratio (calculated under the new accounting and prudential requirements27).
+This measure provides an indication of the impact of the revised IAS 19 (adjusting the CT1 capital for unrecognised actuarial gains or losses of prior years 2010-2012) and of the related prudential requirements, while it excludes the change in the CT1 ratio due to other reasons (such as business performance etc.).
 The CT1 ratio is recalculated to take into account the accounting and prudential changes, and the year-on-year changes in the CT1 ratio are calculated for 2010-2011, 2011-2012 and cumulatively for 2010-2012.
 The year-on-year changes in the recalculated CT1 ratios are compared against the year-on-year changes in the original CT1 ratio that actually occurred during these years (i.e. deriving from the CT1 ratios reported under current accounting and prudential measures).

-25 Meaning CT1 ratio adjusted for the deduction of defined benefit pension fund assets from own funds and the immediate recognition of unrecognised actuarial gains and losses, as well as past service costs.
+27 i.e. CT1 ratio adjusted for the deduction of defined benefit pension fund assets from own funds and the immediate recognition of unrecognised actuarial gains and losses, as well as past service costs.